cronvel/one-true-list/README.md

 A powerful todo list manager.

-Still an early alpha at the moment.
+Still early alpha at the moment.